abel8260/abel8260/README.md

 # Abel Barbosa (DEV Class A+)
+***
 ## M.D.(motivation diary)
-- / You are a bird.
-Birds flies.
-Dont stay on the ground.
-So fly... - _Hawks(BNHA REFFERENCE)_ /
-- / No one expects much from me.
-I know more than any one.
-But is not about winning or losing.
-Its stands here right here and right now. _(ONE PUNCH MAN ANIME - CHAR: mumen rider)_
-- / When no one believes me, I'm work on. _HERO A+ (BHNA REFFERENCE)_  /

 - / You dont build the best single wall that  even been build.
 You dont start there.
 You start this: I lay  this brick how perfect can be placed and you do that again and  again.
 And  in soon you have a wall.-  _Will Smith_

 #

+***

 # :outbox_tray: Goals 2021: